PriyankaKumari-2002/TMLC-Fellowship-Task-/README.md

 <br>
 <br>

-👩‍##💻Algorithm Used: BERT (Bidirectional Encoder Representations from Transformers)
+## 👩💻 Algorithm Used: BERT (Bidirectional Encoder Representations from Transformers)

 ## BERT is based on the Transformer architecture